LLTC-ITECH-210-S2016/students/README.md

 6. Push your changes
   * CL: ```git push -u origin master```
   * GUI: Push
-7. Create a Merge Request
+7. Create a Pull Request to the base repo.
 8. You're done!

+We will walk through this in class.
+It's not as hard as it looks.

 Repository for practicing doing pull requests.
 Introduce yourself via a `GITHUB_USERNAME.json` file under the appropriate [`_data/TERM_YEAR/`](_data/) directory, and submit via pull request.
 Here's an example: